mh13159/Intelligent-Health-Care-Service-Delivery/README.md

 # Intelligent-Health-Care-Service-Delivery
-An intelligent System for Total Aquisation, Allocation and Future Demand Prediction of Staff and Resources in a Health Care Envoirnment.
+An intelligent System for Total Aquisation, ZCTAs wise Allocation and Future Demand Prediction of Staff and Resources in a Health Care Envoirnment.